The Shark Blog

 step back and look further down the list.

-Guys like Backstrom, Jordan Staal, and Benn will be around much later in
+Guys like Duchene, Couture, and Pavelski will be around much later in

 the draft, and is that really so bad?
 If